agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 > angry at you etc...
 If you are like me then these things would hurt
 > you.
 And then you have two options, to make revenge or to grow.

-Rule #1: `people get hurt by people who make fun of them` and `the two buttons` are the two main ideas.
+Rule #1: `People get hurt by people who make fun of them` and `the two buttons` are the two main ideas.
 But I think an STM does not deliver them serially, i.e., one point at a time.
 The first point is delivered and then the next, followed by some discussion of the first point